CaptainFact/captainfact-discord-bot/README.md

 > The purpose of this bot is to welcome new users on Discord.
 > We may also implement userful commands in the future to interact with it.

+## Usage

+Use `!CF help` in production or `!CFD help` in development to see a list of available commands.

 ## Dev

 You must create a `.env` file at the root with the following content: